whitead/ForcePy/README.md

 Summary
 =======

-Force matching code.
+Force-matching and utilities package.
 Supports input from Gromacs and Lammps.
 Not tested for input NAMD simulations.
-Outputs Lammps tabular potentials and input files.
-Also can be used for topology reduction in coarse-graining.
+Outputs Lammps tabular potentials, input files, and plain text tabular potentials.
+Can be used independently for topology reduction in coarse-graining.

+## License

+Copyright 2013 Andrew White

+This code is provided as a preview of an upcoming licensed and peer-reviewed/published version.
+It is currently unlicensed, meaning modification, distribution, sublicensing and commercial use are forbidden.
+The unmodified code may be used for private and non-commercial use.

 Usage Examples
 ===============